-Loring, a Republican, was the representative for Massachusetts's 6th congressional district from 1877 to 1881.
+Loring was the representative for Massachusetts’s 6th congressional district and was a Republican.
+He served from 1877 to 1881.

 From Oct 1877 to Mar 1881, Loring missed 469 of 816 roll call votes, which is 57.5%.
 This is much worse than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.

 |Dec 1877-Feb 1878||56||16||28.6%||76th|